Daniel-Rolen/PDFCompilator/README.md

 ## Known Issues

+1. The Flask application shows a warning about being a development server, which is expected and not an issue for our current development work.
+2. The Electron app is currently failing to start due to a missing shared library (libxshmfence.so.1).
-1. Unable to select specific PDFs from "The Binder's Cosmic Collection" list to modify page numbers or ranges.
+3. Unable to select specific PDFs from "The Binder's Cosmic Collection" list to modify page numbers or ranges.
-2. The "Remove PDF" button functionality is inconsistent.
+4. The "Remove PDF" button functionality is inconsistent.

+## Current Status

+We are currently working on implementing animated GUI elements using Electron.js while maintaining the existing Python backend functionality.

 ## License